-Note: The figure shows the percentage of survey participants who stated their motivations to take costly actions to achieve a higher pay during 2023, answering the question "[w]hat was your, or your union's, motivation for taking actions in order to secure a pay increase in 2023?"
+Note: The figure shows the percentage of survey participants who stated their motivations to take costly actions to achieve a higher pay during 2023, answering the question "[w]hat was your motivation for accepting your employer's default wage offer and not taking other actions to negotiate a higher pay raise?"
 Each bar in the figure represents the following answer choices in order: "My cost of living increased due to high inflation, therefore I needed more money to fund my spending and saving plans"; "My performance and output in the workplace increased significantly"; "It was a long time since the last time my pay had been increased"; "I always bargain for pay"; and "Other, please add additional comments below".
 The data includes only respondents who indicated that they, either individually or through their unions, took actions to achieve higher pay during 2023.

-Finding 4: Inflation leads to conflict.
-Our final finding considers when workers choose to engage in conflict.
-We present several pieces of evidence that suggest that inflation leads to conflict.
-First, we asked workers taking costly actions to report why they chose to take these actions in 2023.
+we asked workers taking costly actions to report why they chose to take these actions in 2023.
 The answers, in Figure 3, show that rising inflation was their main motivation, with 67% of the action takers reporting that they needed to combat a high cost of living.
 The next most important reason, that people deserved higher pay due to their performance, mattered for only 38% of respondents.
 Reassuringly, only 14% of respondents selected the "other" option.
 This result echoes a finding by Stantcheva (2024), who previously showed that workers take costly actions in order to raise wages after an inflation shock.

 Second, we used a hypothetical question to explore whether workers are more likely to engage in conflict when inflation is high.
 We randomly assigned participants into five equally sized groups, each of which were offered a hypothetical scenario in which inflation was expected to be 2%, 4%, 6%, 8% or 10% over the next 12 months.
 We stipulated that other aspects of employment such as hours and firm would remain the same.
-We first asked respondents what wage they thought their employer would conflict is costly.
-Appendix Figure B.5 explores the reasons that people who accepted the default wage offer.
-The most common reason to accept the offer is a lack of alternative job options, suggesting high costs to searching for another job in order to raise wages at the current job.
-The second most common reason is that negotiations are not allowed by the company.
-Overcoming a norm that wages cannot be negotiated is difficult, implying high conflict costs for this group.
+We first asked respondents what wage they thought their employer would offer them in that scenario.
+We then asked whether respondents would choose to take costly actions to achieve higher wages.
+Figure 4 shows the results.
+The y-axis shows the fraction of respondents who, when given a particular hypothetical scenario, say they would engage in conflict with their employer to achieve higher wages.
+The x-axis is hypothetical inflation under each scenario.
+When hypothetical inflation is 2%, less than half of respondents say they would take costly actions